 The Vikings founded my city, Dublin.
 They constructed a quay from a field very close to the Coombe hospital where I was born.
 The Coombe and the Liberties are new names for the first settlement of Dublin.
-The Vikings, like the hospital, have ?ceased to be?, their remains flattened below the offices that manage the new City of Dublin.
+The Vikings, like the Coombe hospital itself, have “ceased to be“, their remains flattened below the offices that manage the new City of Dublin.
 Modernism is not the friend of history.

 Best to take a wait and see approach!
 No?